Skip to footer content

 ICacheEntry

 • This interface outlines the basic activities that can be performed on a cache item, albeit it is not necessary for basic caching operations.
 It contains instructions on how to retrieve the value and expiration details.
-This is more prevalent in scenarios where you have the retrieve the string key.
+This is more prevalent in scenarios where you have to retrieve the string key.

 • This interface is implemented by the CacheEntry class, which offers a practical implementation of these features.

-Install and Config Microsoft.Extensions.Caching.Memory
+Install and Configure Microsoft.Extensions.Caching.Memory

 Install the Required NuGet Package